-If you have been injured in an accident on the South African roads, you may have a claim against the Road Accident Fund.
+If you have been injured in an accident on South African roads, you may have a claim against the Road Accident Fund.
 This includes both motor vehicle (car, motor cycle, taxi, bus, truck) and pedestrian accidents.

-In terms of an amputation as a result of a road accident, the individual would be compensated in two parts – a financial reimbursement for general damages andan undertaking for future medical expenses.
+In terms of an amputation as a result of a road accident, the individual would be compensated in two parts – a financial reimbursement for general damages and an undertaking for future medical expenses.

 - The financial reimbursement for general damages would be for loss of income incurred since the accident, past medical expenses related to the accident, loss of income for the future (if the individual cannot work again) and also for pain and suffering as a result of the injuries sustained.

 - The Undertaking.
-This is an agreement between the RAF and the claimant for future medical expenses that is related to the relevant accident.
+This is an agreement between the RAF and the claimant for future medical expenses related to the relevant accident.
 These future expenses are not paid out to the claimant in cash, but rather paid as the medical expenses are incurred.
 In case of amputation, this would be for prostheses.
-There is however terms and conditions, for example: The RAF will generally only pay for a new prosthesis once every 5 years.
+There are however terms and conditions, for example: The RAF will generally only pay for a new prosthesis once every 5 years.

-Once your case is settled and you have your official undertaking letter, you can generally go to a private practitioner of your choice within the relevant area of speciality.
+Once your case is settled and you have your official undertaking letter, you can generally go to a private practitioner of your choice within the relevant area of specialty.
 In most cases, the Prosthetic practitioner would apply for pre-authorisation on your behalf at the Road Accident Fund.
 Once authorisation is received (which can take anything from a couple of weeks to many months) your prosthesis fitting and rehabilitation can start.

 Once the prosthetic fitting have been done, a RAF representative (or case manager) will inspect the prosthesis to confirm that the treatment, clinical service and relevant prosthetic components have indeed been supplied.
 The Prosthetic practitioners account will then be paid.

-The Compensation for Occupational Injuries and Diseases Act applies to all employers (casual and full-time workers) who, as a result of a workplace accident or work-related disease are injured, disabled or killed.
+The Compensation for Occupational Injuries and Diseases Act applies to all employers (casual and full-time workers) who, as a result of a workplace accident or work-related disease, are injured, disabled or killed.